 - Coworking.
 Just like homes, many office buildings have spaces that aren’t used regularly.
 Desks sit empty while people are on vacation, and conference rooms may only be needed once per week.
 Coworking spaces allow a bunch of freelancers or solo professionals to share one building.
-That way they all save money on rent, as well as amenities like coffee and Internet access.
+That way, they all save money on rent, as well as on amenities like coffee and Internet access.

 - Community Gardens.
 It’s possible to share outdoor spaces as well.
-Community gardens are shared plots of land in the city where people join together to grow flowers and fresh vegetables.
+Community gardens are shared plots of land in a city where people join together to grow flowers and fresh vegetables.
 Many community gardens are free to join, but even if there’s a membership fee, it may be much lower than the cost of owning a house with a yard of your own.

-5. Creative Reuse
+5. Get Creative

 There are many ways to repurpose common items, such as:

 - Mesh Bags.
 To give the mesh bags that onions come in at the grocery store a new life, string a shoelace through the top to make a storage bag for bath toys, which allows them to drip dry when bath time is over.
 You can also use mesh bags to corral small kitchen tools, such as cookie cutters, before putting them through the dishwasher.
 A rolled-up mesh bag, held together with a few stitches, makes a good scouring pad for pots and pans.

 - Milk Jugs.
 An empty milk jug also has lots of uses.
 You can cut off the top to make a storage bucket with a built-in handle.
 Cutting off the bottom at an angle creates a dust pan or a large scoop for pet food, kitty litter, or potting soil.
 Cutting off just the base makes a miniature greenhouse to protect your tender seedlings in the garden.
 You can also cut plastic from the sides of the jug to make stencils or toy pinwheels for kids.